 Change he first paragraph as follows:

-In Beacon and Probe Response frames, a Reduced Neighbor Report element may be transmitted by an AP with dot11TVHTOptionImplemented or dot11FILSActivated true.
+In Beacon and Probe Response frames, a Reduced Neighbor Report element may be transmitted by an AP with dot11TVHTOptionImplemented or dot11FILSActivated or dot11ColocatedRNRImplemented equal to true.
 In FILS Discovery frames, a Reduced Neighbor Report element is optionally sent by a FILS AP.
 An AP that operates in the 2.4 GHz or 5 GHz band and that is co-located with one or more APs that operate in the 6 GHz band shall follow the rules defined in 26.17.2.4 (Out of band discovery of a 6 GHz BSS) for including a Reduced Neighbor Report element in Beacon and Probe Response frames.
 A Reduced Neighbor Report element contains information on neighbor APs.
 A Reduced Neighbor Report element might not be exhaustive either by choice or by the fact that there may be neighbor APs not known to the AP.

+An AP with dot11MultiBSSIDImplemented equal to true shall not include Reduced Neighbor Report element in the Nontransmitted BSSID Profile subelement of the Multiple BSSID element.

+NOTE – The Beacon or Probe Response or FILS Discovery frame of an AP with dot11MultiBSSIDImplemented equal true can carry the Reduced Neighbor Report element.

 TGax Editor: Please make changes to the following paragraph in this subclause as shown below:

-If an AP reported in a TBTT Information field in a Reduced Neighbor Report is not part of a multiple BSSID set, then the BSS Parameters subfield, if included, shall have the Multiple BSSID subfield set to 0.
-If an AP reported in a TBTT Information field in a Reduced Neighbor Report is a transmitted BSSID, then the BSS Parameters subfield, if included, shall have the Multiple BSSID subfield set to 1 and the Transmitted BSSID subfield set to 1.
-If an AP reported in a TBTT Information field in a Reduced Neighbor Report is a nontransmitted BSSID, then the BSS Parameters subfield, if included, shall have the Multiple BSSID subfield set to 1 and the Transmitted BSSID subfield set to 0.
+If an AP reported in a TBTT Information field in a Reduced Neighbor Report element is not part of a multiple BSSID set, then the BSS Parameters subfield, if included, shall have the Multiple BSSID subfield set to 0.
+If an AP reported in a TBTT Information field in a Reduced Neighbor Report element is a transmitted BSSID, then the BSS Parameters subfield, if included, shall have the Multiple BSSID subfield set to 1 and the Transmitted BSSID subfield set to 1.
+If an AP reported in a TBTT Information field in a Reduced Neighbor Report element is a nontransmitted BSSID, then the BSS Parameters subfield, if included, shall have the Multiple BSSID subfield set to 1 and the Transmitted BSSID subfield set to 0.

 ITEM #4: TA field setting for a Multi-STA BA frame in multi-BSS TXOP